 Carina Solis is a sixteen-year-old writer in Georgia.
 The author of "Daughtersong" (Bottlecap Press, 2023), she has been recognized by the Alliance for Young Artists and Writers, The National Poetry Quarterly, The Georgia High School Association, The New York Times, and others.
-Her work appears in Gone Lawn, Heavy Feather Review, Rust and Moth, and elsewhere.
+Her work appears in Gone Lawn, Barren Magazine, Rust and Moth, and elsewhere.
 She will attend the University of Pennsylvania in the fall.